tianenchen/trojan-lite/README.md

 Trojan-lite is a lightweight Troajn protocol implementation.
 At the same time it is my personal network programming practice.
 It has these properties:

-- TCP and UDP supported
+- TCP and UDP are supported
-- Ipv4 and Ipv6 supported
+- Ipv4 and Ipv6 are supported
 - DoT(DNS over TLS)
 - user management API